Okoli-Onyeka/Rinne-Tensei/readme.txt

 This is a bad edit

-This is a special feature to be added
+No special feature will be added